 The compressor moves refrigerant throughout your entire machine.
 Common problems that cause a defect in this part include:

 - Noisy operation – The compressor kicks on sporadically, creating a soft humming sound when working properly.
 However, if you hear a clicking or clunky motor sound when the compressor kicks on, it could be a sign of imminent failure.

 - Dirt buildup – In rare cases, the compressor might be too dirty to properly run.
 Every manufacturer gives recommendations in regards to how often you should clean your compressor, but a general rule is at least three times a year.

 Evaporator Fan Problems

 The evaporator fan keeps air flowing constantly throughout the unit.
-If something seems off, check for these issues.
+If something seems off, check for these issues:

 - Noisy when opened – If you hear a loud sound when the door is opened, the evaporator fan’s blades could be broken.
 Inspect the fan for any evident damage.
-If there isn’t damage, check if there are loose components nearby that might be rubbing against the blades.
+If there isn’t any damage, check if there are loose components nearby that might be rubbing against the blades.

-- Noisy when closed or opened – If you hear a very loud noise if the door is opened or closed, the evaporator fan could have a broken motor.
+- Noisy when closed or opened – If you hear a very loud noise when the door is opened or closed, the evaporator fan could have a broken motor.
 This is usually accompanied by a thicker frost buildup.